If your website is nothing more than an online brochure, you may be missing the boat.

 Large Agency – $20,000 – $100,000+

 Below are the many elements that that come into play when preparing an estimate.
-The more guidance a DMO can provide the more accurate a quote can normally be.
+The more guidance a DMO or tourism business can provide the more accurate a quote can normally be.
 As mentioned earlier, don’t be so controlled in what you want that you choke the process.
 Giving creative license can have its rewards.